Conscription in Russia: Draft evasion preventions

 In 2011 draft evasion was so rampant the Putin government decided to discriminate against those who avoided mandatory military service by issuing unusual military papers for those who avoided it up to their age of 27 years old.

 Under Russian Labor Code any employment of potential male conscripts is not allowed (though it's not directly punishable, but males are systematically discriminated against) unless military papers are provided to the employer.
-In order to obtain such military papers a conscript is required to serve in army for free.
+In order to obtain such military papers a conscript is required to serve, unpaid, in the army.
 Additionally, the governmental decree requires companies to report any conscripts discovered to the authorities.
-This has been a long-standing effort to cripple human right to earn a living of draftees who dodge conscription, regardless of how just their reasons behind draft evasion are.
-Ministry of Labor of Russia tried to clarify that discrimination of employment based on lack of military papers is illegal.
+The Ministry of Labor of Russia has tried to clarify that discrimination of employment based on lack of military papers is illegal.

-After the 2022 Russian invasion of Ukraine
+Russo-Ukrainian war (2022–present)

-On 8 March 2022 president Vladimir Putin promised that no conscripts would be used in the Russian invasion of Ukraine.
+On 8 March 2022, following the Russian invasion of Ukraine, president Vladimir Putin said that no conscripts would be used in the war.

-In 2023 due to the growing number of draft evaders caused by beginning of Putin's war in Ukraine in 2022 the Russian government responded with serious efforts to control mobility of male citizens who received mobilization summons via limitations imposed on various constitutional rights, such as right to move, sell property, or organize entrepreneurship.
+In 2023, due to the growing number of draft evaders during the Russo-Ukrainian war, the Russian government responded with serious efforts to control the mobility of male citizens who have received mobilization summons via limitations imposed on various constitutional rights, such as right to move, sell property, or organize entrepreneurship.